 What Are Essential Oils?

-Essential oils have benefits including cosmetic, dietary, spiritual & religious purposes.
-They are offered to modern users for emotional, physical, & spiritual wellness that can be truly life-changing.
+Essential oils have been used for cosmetic, dietary, medical, spiritual & religious purposes for thousands of years.
+They are offered to modern users today for emotional, physical, & spiritual wellness that can be truly life-changing.
 People today use essential oils through aromatic diffusion, topical application, &/or dietary consumption.

 Essential oils stimulate the powerful sense of smell which has a significant impact on how we feel.
 Humans can distinguish 10,000 different smells.
 These smells are sent to the limbic (the emotional) system.
 This is the part of the brain that controls our moods, emotions, memory & learning.
 Doctors have found that patients who lose their sense of smell have a high incidence of psychiatric problems such as anxiety & depression.

 Scientific studies show essential oils contain chemical components that can exert specific effects on the mind and body.
 Each essential oil contains as many as 100 chemical components, also known as constituents, that exert a strong effect on the whole person.

 Depending on which component is predominating in an oil, determines what the oil does in the body.
 Some oils are relaxing, others are soothing, and others relieve pain.
 Then there are oils such as lemon and lavender, which adapt to what the body needs.
 These oils are called “adaptogenic”.
 The mechanism in which these essential oils act is still not well understood.
 However, what is understood is that they affect our mind and emotions positively and leave no harmful residues, or side effects when properly used under the guidance of a individual trained in their use.